Ro5635/AstonHack-WebSite/README.md

 2017 AstonHack website, HTML files and media assets are in the static directory, this is the directory that is synced with the Web Server.

+## Building

+Gulp is utilised to build the static files and compile the sass, the partial pages that form the pages within the project are stored in the partialPages folder.

+!!
+ISSUE !! : The gulp build of SASS falls over, as a workaround I have been using compass directly to compile the SASS files.

 ## Production Environment

 The current production environment has the static file on a AWS S3 bucket that is served to the Internet through AWS CloudFront.
 CloudFront operates as the